diegodalvarez/SyntheticFuturesAnalysis/README.md

 2. 15 Futures Contracts trading in their respective time zones (5 NYC, 5 Chicago, 3 London, 3 Tokyo)
 3. Contracts get rolled on the 15th or the following monday if weekend (roll cost will be an extra 2%)
 4. Work on a 250 day calendar and account for time zone changes
+5. Market hours are 9pm to 5pm the following days
-5. Once data is simulated calculate the following
+6. Once data is simulated calculate the following

 ### Functionality
 Upon initialization of the DataGenerator object most of the parameters can be modified although they are defaulted upon initialiation.
 Arguments are defaulted as